3YOURMIND/jenkins-node-config/Readme.md

 You can use it wherever you have the docker-cli implemented:
 `docker run -it -v $(pwd)/.:/home/code -e PROJECT=${PROJECT} -e SONAR_TOKEN=$SONAR_TOKEN -e BRANCH_NAME=${BRANCH_NAME} 3yourmind/sonar-scanner:latest sh`

+#### cpp-compile.Dockerfile
+A Docker image for generic cpp compilation. contains latest gcc and cmake compiled from sources

 #### /vars:
 Contains a groovyscript file that is used as shared library between all pipelines.
 It contains useful functions that are used to interact with AWS, git or to publish built images.